 Since its creation in 1983, the Antiterrorism Assistance (ATA) program has served as the primary provider of U.S. government antiterrorism training and equipment to law-enforcement agencies of partner nations throughout the world,and has delivered counterterrorism training to more than 90,000 law enforcement personnel from 154 countries.

-The ATA program serves as the primary provider of U.S. government antiterrorism training and equipment to law enforcement agencies of partner nations.
-ATA helps these countries to deal effectively with security challenges within their borders, to defend against threats to national and regional stability, and to deter terrorist operations across borders and regions.
+ATA helps these countries deal effectively with security challenges within their borders, defend against threats to national and regional stability, and deter terrorist operations across borders and regions.
 From prevention to response to post-incident actions, ATA builds capacity in a wide spectrum of counterterrorism skills, offering courses, seminars, and consultations on more than 80 topics.
-ATA currently has active partnerships with 53 countries.
+ATA has active partnerships with 53 countries.

-In FY 2011, the ATA program provided 394 training courses to 8,504 participants from 64 countries.
-These courses help partner nations build law enforcement capacity in investigations, border security, protection of critical targets, leadership and management, regional coordination and cooperation, critical incident management, and cyber security.
-Seventeen capabilities-assessment and program-review visits were also completed in FY 2011.
-These on-site visits assess critical counterterrorism capabilities and are used to plan assistance.
+ATA courses help partner nations build law enforcement capacity in investigations, border security, protection of critical targets, leadership and management, regional coordination and cooperation, critical incident management, and cyber security.
+Routine on-site capabilities-assessment and program-review visits assess critical counterterrorism capabilities and are used to plan assistance.

 All ATA courses emphasize the importance of the rule of law and respect for human rights.

 The ATA program’s policy formulation, strategic guidance, and oversight are managed by the U.S. Department of State’s Bureau of Counterterrorism (CT), while implementation and program administration are the responsibility of the Bureau of Diplomatic Security (DS).